EVICTION PREVENTION ASSISTANCE IS AVAILABLE FOR RENTERS WHO ARE SCHEDULED FOR OR AT HIGH RISK OF EVICTION

 How to Apply

-You must receive pre-approval to submit an application by sending an email to evictionprevention@acdsinc.org.
+You must receive pre-approval to submit an application by sending an email with supporting documentation establishing that you are at imminent risk of eviction to evictionprevention@acdsinc.org.

 Required Documentation